80 percent of deaths occurred in children who didn’t get a flu shot

 Experts also point out that approximately 80 percent of these deaths occurred in children who did not receive a flu vaccination this season.

-“The flu shot is incredibly important,” said Becky S. Carothers, M.D., pediatrician with Norton Children’s Medical Associates – Broadway.
+“The flu shot is incredibly important,” said Becky S. Carothers, M.D., pediatrician with Norton Children’s Medical Group – Broadway.
 “Though the vaccine doesn’t always prevent the flu, it often makes the virus less severe when someone comes down with a case of it.”

 According the American Academy of Pediatrics, all children ages 6 months and older should receive the flu vaccine, unless there is a medical reason not to vaccinate.
 If your child is between 6 months and 8 years old and has not had a flu vaccine before, two doses four weeks apart are recommended for the best protection.
 Previously vaccinated children may need only one dose.